isteven/angular-multi-select/README.md

 <br />(Similar with ng-disabled, see http://docs.angularjs.org/api/ng/directive/ngDisabled)

 ##### directive-id
 Name or id for your directive.
-There are some validations and error message in the directive, and this id will help to check which directive displays error message in case you use more than one directive in one page.
+There are some validations and error messages in the directive, and this id will help to check which directive displays error message (in case you use more than one directive in one page).

 Note
 --